-Venue: our residential retreats are mostly held at Sudarshanaloka Retreat Centre in Thames.
+Venue: our residential retreats are mostly held at Sudarshanaloka Retreat Centre, Victoria Street, Tararu, Thames Coast.
 If you book on a retreat, we can send you directions on how to get there and a list of items you'll need to bring.
 People frequently carpool to retreat, so let us know if you can offer or need a lift to the retreat.

 Meditation Experience: many of our retreats assume that you already know how to meditate and that you are actively practising meditation (or at least hoping to re-connect with a meditation practice that has waned).
 Some of our retreats are only open to people with an active and established meditation practice, please refer to the particular retreat to see if this might be the case.
 Unless noted, there is no beginner's meditation teaching provided on retreat.

 Retreat Fees: weekend retreats held at Sudarshanaloka have a two-tiered structure $240/190.
 You choose what you can afford to pay.
 Longer retreats, some special retreats (such as week long or long weekends) and those held at other venues have higher retreat costs due to the number of additional days or higher facility costs to us.